terrorizer1980/homebrew-linux-dev/README.md

-# Linuxbrew/developer
+# Homebrew/linux-dev

-Tools for Linuxbrew developers
+Tools for Homebrew on Linux developers

 + **build-bottle-pr**: Submit a pull request to build a bottle for Linuxbrew
 + **merge-homebrew**: Merge a tap Homebrew/repo into Linuxbrew/repo